f4exb/sdrangel/Readme.md

   - Better handling of rtlsdr GUI display when settings change (initial load, load of presets)
   - Added display and precise control of the shift frequency from center frequency of the NFM receivers.
   - Removed useless spectrum visualizer in NFM receivers.
 Created a null sink class to fit corresponding parameter in NFMDemod class constructor.
+  - Added display and precise control of the shift frequency from center frequency of the SSB receivers.
+  - Make the sidebands appear correctly on SSB channel overlay.
+Limit to +/- 6 kHz to fit channel spectrum analyzer window
+  - SSB bandwidth can now be tuned in steps of 100 Hz

 =====